sherpalabsio/local_sherpa/README.md

 The same applies to declaring aliases in the env file with the same name as existing functions.

+### Loading envs from parent directories automatically

+This is not supported currently.
+Feel free to open a feature request.

 ### Running a script when leaving a directory

-It is not supported currently.
+This is not supported currently.
 Feel free to open a feature request.\
 Alternatively, you can use: https://github.com/hyperupcall/autoenv

 ## Configuration

-Set the following environment variable anywhere to instruct Sherpa on how to operate.
+Set these environment variables to configure Sherpa's behavior:

 ```sh
 export SHERPA_ENV_FILENAME='.env' # Default: .envrc